memgraph/docs/memgraph_versioned_docs/version-2.3.0/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 graph mutability.
 In the functions, user should not modify (create, delete, or update) any graph object.

-Semanticaly, functions should be a small fragments of functionality that do not require long computations and large memory consumption.
+Semantically, functions should be a small fragments of functionality that do not require long computations and large memory consumption.

 The example of how to create and run a function is written below.
 This example shows